Gemini CLI MCP Setup

 - Gemini CLI installed (

-npm install -g @google/gemini-clior similar) - A bundle enabled in your MCPBundles dashboard
+npm install -g @google/gemini-clior similar) - An MCP server enabled in your MCPBundles dashboard

-- Credentials connected for providers in your bundle
+- Credentials connected for the providers on that MCP server

 Time to complete: 2-3 minutes